Skip to main content

 • Home

-Industrial Assessment Center expanding impact
+Industrial Training and Assessment Center expanding impact

-Since 1992, the IAC at WVU has been strengthening energy analysis and productivity in the Mountain State.
+Since 1992, the ITAC at WVU has been strengthening energy analysis and productivity in the Mountain State.
 Our expert team, one of many around the United States is dedicated to expanding and enhancing manufacturing degree programs, career advancement training, and certificate pathways for students both within our state and beyond.

 Download the Case Study

-DOE announces participating IAC universities
+DOE announces participating ITAC universities

-Industrial Assessment Center
+Industrial Training and Assessment Center

-The Industrial Assessment Center (IAC) at West Virginia University’s Department of Industrial Management Systems Engineering within Benjamin M. Statler College of Engineering and Mineral Resources, is one of 32 centers around the country funded by the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy.
+The Industrial Training and Assessment Center (ITAC) at West Virginia University’s Department of Industrial Management Systems Engineering within Benjamin M. Statler College of Engineering and Mineral Resources, is one of 32 centers around the country funded by the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy.
 The IAC provides no-cost energy assessments to small and mid-sized manufacturers that help to save energy, reduce waste and improve productivity.

 What We Do